lappiahnuamah/cicd-with-docker-and-kubernetes/README.md

           kubectl apply -f service.yaml
 ```

-Unsure how to get the KUBECONFIG_B64 locally paste the command and copy:
+Unsure how to get the KUBECONFIG_B64 paste the command and copy:

 ```bash
 base64 ~/.kube/config